cockroachdb/docs/create-table.md

 Parameter | Description
 ----------|------------
 `IF NOT EXISTS` | Create a new table only if a table of the same name does not already exist in the database; if one does exist, do not return an error.<br><br>Note that `IF NOT EXISTS` checks the table name only; it does not check if an existing table has the same columns, indexes, constraints, etc., of the new table.
-`any_name` | The name of the table to create, following these [naming rules](data-definition.html#identifiers).
+`any_name` | The name of the table to create, following these [naming rules](identifiers.html).
 When the parent database is not set as the default, the name must be formatted as `database.name`.<br><br>The [`UPSERT`](upsert.html) and [`INSERT ON CONFLICT`](insert.html) statements use a temporary table called `excluded` to handle uniqueness conflicts during execution.
 It's therefore not recommended to use the name `excluded` for any of your tables.
 `column_def` | A comma-separated list of column definitions.
-Each column requires a [name](data-definition.html#identifiers) and [data type](data-types.html); optionally, a [column-level constraint](data-definition.html#constraints) can be specified.
-Column names must be unique within the table but can have the same name as indexes or constraints.<br><br>Any `PRIMARY KEY`, `UNIQUE`, and `CHECK` [constraints](data-definition.<html id="constraints"></html>) defined at the column level are moved to the table level as part of the table's creation.
+Each column requires a [name](identifiers.html) and [data type](data-types.html); optionally, a [column-level constraint](constraints.html) can be specified.
+Column names must be unique within the table but can have the same name as indexes or constraints.<br><br>Any `PRIMARY KEY`, `UNIQUE`, and `CHECK` [constraints](constraints.html) defined at the column level are moved to the table level as part of the table's creation.
 Use the `SHOW CREATE TABLE` statement to view them at the table level.
-`index_def` | An optional, comma-separated list of [index definitions](data-definition.html#indexes).
+`index_def` | An optional, comma-separated list of [index definitions](indexes.html).
 For each index, the column(s) to index must be specified; optionally, a name can be specified.
 Index names must be unique within the table but can have the same name as columns or constraints.
-See the [Create a Table With Secondary Indexes](#create-a-table-with-secondary-indexes) example below.<br><br>The [`CREATE INDEX`](create-index.html) statement can be used to create an index separate from table creation.
+See the [Create Indexes with a Table](#create-indexes-with-a-table) example below.<br><br>The [`CREATE INDEX`](create-index.html) statement can be used to create an index separate from table creation.
-`table_constraint` | An optional, comma-separated list of [table-level constraints](data-definition.html#constraints).
+`table_constraint` | An optional, comma-separated list of [table-level constraints](constraints.html).
 Constraint names must be unique within the table but can have the same name as columns or indexes.

 ## Examples

 ### Create a Table (No Primary Key Defined)

-In CockroachDB, every table requires a [`PRIMARY KEY`](data-definition.html#primary-key).
+In CockroachDB, every table requires a [`PRIMARY KEY`](constraints.html#primary-key).
 If one is not explicitly defined, a column called `rowid` of the type `INT` is added automatically as the primary key, with the `unique_row(id)` function used to ensure that new rows always default to unique `rowid` values.
 The primary key is automatically indexed.

 {{site.data.alerts.callout_info}}Strictly speaking, a primary key's unique index is not created; it is derived from the key(s) under which the data is stored, so it takes no additional space.
 However, it appears as a normal unique index when using commands like <code>SHOW INDEX</code>.{{site.data.alerts.end}}